ooni/ooni.org/content/post/whatsapp-and-facebook-tests.md

 * TCP/IP connections to WhatsApp’s registration service fail;

-* DNS lookup illustrates that different IP addresses have been allocated to WhatsApp’s endpoints;
+* DNS lookup illustrates that unexpected IP addresses have been allocated to WhatsApp’s endpoints;

 * HTTP requests to WhatsApp’s registration service do not send back a response